aditiintechk/aditiintechk/README.md

 <h2>👋 Hi, I’m Aditi </h2>

-<p>Aspiring Full-stack web developer with a background in SAP BI and a love for UI/UX.
-Currently learning HTML, CSS, JavaScript, Typescript, Python and React.
+<p>Aspiring Full-stack web developer with a knowledge stack of HTML, CSS, JavaScript, Typescript, Python, React & Figma.
 Experienced in pair programming and collaboration with various developers across the world.</p>

 > I’m currently working on:
 > > [restimer: private]() - An app for customer service agents to track their crucial breaks to improve overall performance & accuracy.<br/>